A few headlines that don't seem pro-welfare. Photo via Facebook

 There seems to be a bit of conflicting evidence on this on both sides.
 One side says attitudes towards benefits claimants have softened in the last few years; the other says attitudes have become gradually more negative since the late 1980s.
 Which side is right?

 There might have been a slight upturn in attitudes in the last survey, but if you look at trends the British Social Attitudes Survey shows people's views getting a lot tougher towards people on welfare.
 There was a little bit of an upturn in support for people on benefits during the last recession in the late 1990s, but this time people haven’t become more sympathetic.

 I think it’s really complicated to identify what the cause is.
 There seems to be a kind of vicious circle, which is between public opinion, political dialog and the way the media portrays things.
 As each one of these toughens over time, they reinforce each other.
 It’s hard to point out causally what’s happened, but that seems to be the trend we’ve seen in recent decades.

 What kind of role has the media played?

-Some in the media choose to highlight some real extreme examples of benefit claimants, and that has a big impact on where the debate is going.
-In some of the shock TV programming, and in some news outlets, there does seem to be a trend towards presenting people on very low incomes in a very negative light – so-called "poverty porn".
+Some in the media choose to highlight some real extreme examples of welfare recipients, and that has a big impact on where the debate is going.
+In some of the shock TV programming, and in some news outlets, there does seem to be a trend towards presenting people on very low incomes in a very negative light—so-called "poverty porn."
 I think that’s a really worrying trend, and we do see that feeding through into people actually facing discrimination and abuse.

-It seems you only have to open a newspaper or turn on the TV these days to see some extreme case of someone on benefits.
-What we never hear is the reality of over 5 million people on benefits who need the support and who are in low paid work, have lost their jobs or have become ill.
+It seems you only have to open a newspaper or turn on the TV these days to see some extreme case of someone on welfare.
+What we never hear is the reality of over 5 million people on welfare who need the support and who are in low paid work, have lost their jobs or have become ill.
 They just don’t get a hearing at all.
-Instead, there’s this kind of continual focus on extreme cases in shows like Benefits Street – that’s all we seem to hear.
+Instead, there’s this kind of continual focus on extreme cases in shows like Benefits Street—that’s all we seem to hear.